 palliative medicine team

-Originally from upstate New York where she attended medical school, Dr. Leanne Yanni completed her training in Internal Medicine at Virginia Commonwealth University and remained on faculty for 10 years.
+Dr. Yanni attended medical school at SUNY Syracuse and completed her training in Internal Medicine at Virginia Commonwealth University, where she remained on faculty for 10 years.
 During that time she developed special expertise in pain and palliative care.
-In October 2011, she took the role of Medical Director of Palliative Medicine at Bon Secours Richmond.
-She has a special interest in pain education and has developed an online curriculum, published several papers, and spoken on the topic at national meetings.
-She has received several awards for her work in this area; in 2010 and 2011 her peers voted her as a “Top Doc” for Pain Management and in 2012 her peers voted her as a "Top Doc" for Palliative Medicine in Richmond Magazine and she received the 2011 American College of Physicians’ Virginia Chapter Young Internist of the Year Award.
-In her role as Medical Director, she is focused on interdisciplinary team delivery of quality care to patients facing serious illness, both in the inpatient and outpatient setting.
-She lives in Richmond with her husband, a Richmond native, and their 3 daughters.
+In October 2011, she became the Medical Director of Palliative Medicine for Bon Secours Virginia.
+Dr. Yanni has a special interest in pain education and has developed an online curriculum, published several papers, spoken at national meetings, and received several awards for her work.
+In her role as Medical Director, she is focused on building a collaborative practice “without walls” to deliver the best possible care to patients and families facing serious illness.

 Dr. Roberts completed training in Emergency Medicine at the University of Pittsburgh in 2004.
-He has been involved with Palliative Medicine since 2010, when he completed his fellowship in Hospice and Palliative Medicine at Virginia Commonwealth University.
+He has been involved with Bon Secours Palliative Medicine since 2010, when he completed his fellowship in Hospice and Palliative Medicine at Virginia Commonwealth University.
 Dr. Roberts has a special interest in research and has had articles appear in Journal of Pain and Symptom Management, Journal of Palliative Medicine, and the Proceedings of the National Academy of Sciences.
-Dr. Roberts enjoys singing in choirs and has been a member of the James River Singers and the choir of River Road Church.

 Dr. Webb-Wright completed training in Internal Medicine at Emory University in 1998.
-She has been involved with Palliative Medicine since 2004 when she did a fellowship in Palliative Medicine at Virginia Commonwealth University.
-Prior to moving to Richmond, Dr. Webb-Wright served at Medical Director of the Rappahannock General Hospital Palliative Care Program in the Northern Neck.
-She currently lives in Goochland with her husband and four children.
+She has been involved with palliative care since 2004, when she completed her fellowship in Palliative Medicine at Virginia Commonwealth University.
+Prior to moving to Richmond, Dr. Webb-Wright served as Medical Director of the Rappahannock General Hospital Palliative Care Program in the Northern Neck.
+She has been with the Bon Secours Palliative Medicine team since 2011.

-Melissa completed undergraduate work in Psychology at Mary Baldwin College, and received her Master of Social Work Degree at Virginia Commonwealth University and a Certificate in Aging Studies through the VCU Graduate School of Gerontology in 1993.
+Melissa completed undergraduate work in Psychology at Mary Baldwin College, and received her Master of Social Work degree at Virginia Commonwealth University and a Certificate in Aging Studies through the VCU Graduate School of Gerontology in 1993.
 She is certified as an Advanced Hospice and Palliative Social Worker.
-She has worked in palliative care with Bon Secours Richmond since 2005.
-Previous experience was with kidney dialysis and nursing home residents in Richmond and surrounding counties.
-Melissa lives in Richmond's Fan District and has two daughters, one of whom practices social work in NYC, and the other (and spouse) who are completing doctoral dissertations and plan to teach.
+She has worked with Bon Secours Palliative Medicine since 2005.